 Fees are due and payable at the time of registration.
 Students will not be able to register for classes if they have any outstanding balance.
-On Thursday, July 31, 2014 students who have any outstanding fee balances for Fall 2014 will be dropped at midnight for non-payment of fees.
-Beginning Friday, August 1, 2014, students will be dropped at midnight the day following their registration for non-payment of outstanding fees.
+On Wednesday, January 7, 2015 students who have any outstanding fee balances for Spring 2015 will be dropped at midnight for non-payment of fees.
+Beginning Thursday, January 8, 2015, students will be dropped at midnight the day following their registration for non-payment of outstanding fees.

 Student enrollment fees are set by California’s legislature and governor and are subject to change at any time.
 It is possible that your fees may be adjusted at a future date.
 All student records are automatically held until all outstanding debts to the District colleges have been cleared.
 Unpaid bills may be sent to collections.

 Students who are classified as California residents as defined in the California Education Code will be charged an enrollment fee, a health services fee and a student representation fee.
 An optional student body fee also will be assessed.
 In accordance with California law, enrollment fees may be waived for California residents who demonstrate financial need and qualify for a Board of Governors Fee Waiver (BOGFW).
 For additional information contact the College's Financial Aid Office.